 Skin cancer -- abnormal cell changes in the outer layer of skin -- is by far the most common cancer in the world.
 It can usually be cured, but the disease is a major health concern because it affects so many people.
 About half of fair-skinned people who live to age 65 will have at least one skin cancer.
 Most can be prevented by protecting your skin from the sun and ultraviolet rays.

-Every malignant skin tumor in time becomes visible on the skin's surface, making skin cancer the only type of cancer that is almost always detectable in its early, curable stages.
-Prompt detection and treatment of skin cancer is equivalent to cure.
+Every malignant skin tumor will, over time, show up on the skin's surface.
+That makes this the only type of cancer that is almost always found in its early, curable stages.

 Types of Skin Cancer

 Skin cancers fall into two major categories: melanoma and nonmelanoma.